kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 - **Extensibility**: Kestra is designed with extensibility in mind.
 Its architecture supports the easy creation of custom tasks and [plugins]((../docs/plugin-developer-guide/index.md)), meaning that engineers can extend the platform to fit specific needs without having to overhaul their workflows.
 So, whether you need to integrate proprietary systems, create custom data sources, or define unique task types, Kestra provides the flexibility to customize and extend workflows as required.
 This makes it a future-proof solution that adapts as your workflows evolve over time.

-- **Community and Support**: Although relatively new compared to Airflow, Kestra is backed by a rapidly growing community and offers extensive [documentation](https://kestra.io/docs) to help users get started and solve issues efficiently.
+- **Community and support**: Although relatively new compared to Airflow, Kestra is backed by a rapidly growing community and offers extensive [documentation](https://kestra.io/docs) to help users get started and solve issues efficiently.
 The platform offers both open-source and enterprise options, ensuring that organizations can access the right level of support.
 The open-source nature means the community is actively contributing to the tool, developing plugins, and sharing solutions to common issues.
-Additionally, for enterprises with more complex needs, Kestra offers managed services and dedicated support to ensure seamless operations in production environments.
+Additionally, for [enterprises](../docs/06.enterprise/index.md) with more complex needs, Kestra offers managed services and dedicated support to ensure seamless operations in production environments.

 So, considering all of this, let's see when you've better choose Kestra over Airflow or Prefect.